Rachael Gourley

 • An interim payment application for a high-value clinical negligence claim in which the Claimant successfully obtained a £500,000 interim payment;

-• Skeleton arguments;
+• Skeleton arguments for trial;

 • Expert agendas in complex clinical negligence cases;